 CHANGE OF PLEA

-A CHANGE OF PLEA is a hearing when the Defendant changes his previously not guilty plea to a plea of no contest or guilty and may be SENTENCED either at that time or at a subsequent date.
-In many cases the Defense Attorney may have already negotiated with the State Attorney for an agreed-to resolution of the case.
+A CHANGE OF PLEA is a hearing when the Defendant changes his previous not guilty plea to a plea of no contest or guilty and maybe SENTENCED either at that time or at a subsequent date.
+In many cases, the Defense Attorney may have already negotiated with the State Attorney for an agreed-to resolution of the case.

 The State Attorney will present evidence and witnesses in an attempt to meet their burden to prove the Defendant guilty beyond a reasonable doubt.
 A jury acts as finders of fact, where the judge acts as the determiner of law (referee).
 A verdict is typically issued by the jury indicating guilty or not guilty.
 If guilty, a SENTENCING HEARING is held where the judge will impose the sentence under the law.

 A SENTENCING or DISPOSITIONAL hearing is when the judge imposes the sentence or disposition on the Defendant Under Florida law.
 The Defendant and/or Defense Attorney has the right to make a statement at the time of sentencing.
 In the statement, the Defendant and/or Defense Attorney may bring to the court’s attention any facts of the case which are important for the court to consider.

 If you have received a notice from the Court for any of the above hearing types, your appearance is typically mandatory unless your attorney has advised you otherwise.

 If you have an upcoming court hearing and are seeking a private criminal defense attorney, call the Morris Law Firm at (727) 592-5885, Option 1 for New Clients for a strategic review of your case.
 The Morris Law Firm handles misdemeanor and felony criminal cases throughout the Tampa Bay area (Pinellas, Hillsborough, Pasco, Manatee Sarasota) and is dedicated to criminal defense.